awesome-pentest-gadgets/CrySys/README.md

 ___Setting Up:___
 * Upload the malduino.ino sketch to the Digispark drive.
-* Add the slurp.bat program to the __root__ direactory of the mass storage device.
+* Add the slurp.bat to the __root__ direactory of the mass storage device.

 ___Result:___

-Enjoy watching yourself own others...
+>Enjoy watching yourself own others...
 > ...cause we love ___destruction!___